 Deploying using IAM roles

-The App Engine Deployer role is the recommended role for an account that is responsible for deploying apps.
+The App Engine Deployer role is the recommended role for a user account that is responsible for only deploying apps.
 The App Engine Admin role can also deploy apps but allows additional privileges.
-Depending on which configuration files must be deployed, you might also need to grant additional roles to an account as explained in the following steps.
+Depending on which configuration files must be deployed, you might also need to grant additional roles to an account as explained in the steps below.

-To grant an account the ability to deploy to App Engine:
+To grant a user account the ability to deploy to App Engine:

 - Use the App Engine > App Engine Deployer role to allow the account to deploy a version of an app.

 dispatch.yamlfiles to be deployed with an app, use the App Engine > App Engine Admin role instead.

 - To allow use of App Engine tooling to deploy apps, you must also give the user account the Storage > Storage Admin role so that the tooling has permission to upload to Cloud Storage.

 - Set the one of the following roles:

 - Optional.
 Give the user account the following roles to grant